Neceros/flask-starter/README.md

 pip install -r requirements.txt
 ```

 You are ready to begin.
-Everything should be setup and ready to run right this moment,
+Everything should be setup and ready to run right this moment.
+Just start adding your application code!
-even if there's nothing to see.

 #### TODO:
 * Add database models: products, posts, tracks, downloads, etc